doesdev/rage-route/README.md

 stagnant bugs causing client headaches.
 The features I used required very little code to accomplish, so here it is.

-I don't plan on adding any features not currently present unless they also require very little code.

 Ships with es6 styled module and commonjs module for your rolling pleasure.

 ## Install